kevinchen93/react-newsletter-signup/README.md

-# React Signup Newsletter
+# React Newsletter Signup
-A responsive UI component using React to simulate a Newsletter Sign Up with multiple states.
+A responsive UI component using React to simulate a Newsletter Signup with multiple states.

 [Live!](https://kevinnn.co/allergan-take-home)